zackiles/git-vault/README.md

 *   Installs Git hooks (`pre-commit`, `post-checkout`, `post-merge`) into your repository's hooks directory (e.g., `.git/hooks/` or a custom path) to automate encryption and decryption.
 *   Updates your root `.gitignore` file to ensure password files (`.git-vault/*.pw`) are not committed.
 *   Configures Git LFS for large archives if Git LFS is available (see [Git LFS Integration](#git-lfs-integration) below).
+*   Allows choosing between traditional file-based password storage or integration with [1Password CLI](#1password-integration) for password management.

 > [!NOTE]
 > Git-Vault has automatic dependency detection and installation.
 If any required dependencies are missing, the script will offer to install them automatically for you based on your operating system.
 Supported platforms include Linux (Debian/Ubuntu, Fedora, Arch), macOS, and Windows (Git Bash/MinGW).

 ## Usage

+**Choose Password Storage (During Installation):**

+When you run `install.sh`, you will be prompted if you want to use 1Password CLI (`op`) for managing the encryption passwords, provided `op` is detected on your system.

+*   **File-based (Default):** If you choose No, or if `op` is not detected, git-vault works as before, storing passwords in individual `.git-vault/*.pw` files (which are gitignored).
+*   **1Password Integration:** If you choose Yes, passwords for vaulted items will be stored securely in your 1Password vault instead of local files.
+See [1Password Integration](#1password-integration) below.

 **Add a file/directory to the vault:**
   ```bash